 Judith Light played Angela Bower, an advertising executive and Tony's employer.

 Since "Who's the Boss?" ended, Light has found consistent work in television, including several TV movies and recurring roles on shows.
 Some of her more recent credits including recurring roles on "Ugly Betty" and "Law & Order: Special Victims Unit" and cameos on "Nurse Jackie," "The Exes" and "Raising Hope."
 In 2013, she joined the cast of the TNT revival of the primetime soap opera "Dallas."
+She also appears in the Amazon series "Transparent," playing the wife of transgender character played by Jeffrey Tambor.

 Katherine Helmond played Mona Robinson, Angela's feisty redheaded mother, whose active social and sex life was most unusual for television at the time.